jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 ## Reproducer

 Even if the source is found, coming up with a PetClinic app saying there is a leak to an OpenJDK mailing list sounds not like a good idea.
 We needed to find a minimal reproducer that everybody can play with and try some small modifications to understand the root cause.
 Our demo is a modified version of the original PetClinic.
 So I tried to clone again the original version and to reproduce our issue.
 But I failed.
 The original code of the class we are targeting to retransform was not including the thing that triggers our leak.
 Therefore the strategy was to bisect the code to diff the trigger.
 Our modification is not huge so I could proceed step by step.
-I commented some large portions of code and tried if the issue was still there.
+I commented some large portions of code and checked if the issue was still there.
 After several iterations I found the portion of code that seems to be the culprit:

 ```java
   private void syntheticSpan() {